 Thank you teacher for looking after my very lively child over the last year!

 I always struggle with knowing what to get Freddie’s teacher at the end of the school term.
 In fact I normally just opt for a bottle of wine, who doesn’t like wine!!
 But this year I thought I would try and put a little more effort in!
-I have spoken to a number of teachers and these are the best thank you teacher gifts currently on the market.
+I have spoken to a number of teachers and these are the best thank you teacher gift ideas currently on the market.

 If you love shopping on Amazon, check out my Amazon storefront for more gift lists.